agentcipher/anova-precision-oven-sdk/README.md

-## ⚠️ Disclaimer
+# Anova Precision Oven SDK

+**⚠️ DISCLAIMER**

 This software is provided "as is" without warranty of any kind, express or implied.
 The authors and contributors are not liable for any damages, losses, or issues arising from the use of this software, including but not limited to:
 - Device malfunction or damage
 - Property damage
 - Food safety issues
 - Data loss
 - Service interruptions

-**Use at your own risk.** Always supervise cooking operations and follow manufacturer guidelines for your Anova Precision Oven.
+Use at your own risk.
+Always supervise cooking operations and follow manufacturer guidelines for your Anova Precision Oven.
 This is unofficial software not endorsed by Anova Culinary.

-# Anova Precision Oven Python SDK
+---

-Python SDK for controlling Anova Precision Ovens using the official Anova API(https://developer.anovaculinary.com/docs/devices/wifi/oven-commands).
-The final goal of this project is to create an integration for Home Assistant which leverages this SDK for operation.
-The majority of this code was written using Anthropic Claude(https://claude.ai)
+Python SDK for controlling Anova Precision Ovens using the official Anova API ([https://developer.anovaculinary.com/docs/devices/wifi/oven-commands](https://developer.anovaculinary.com/docs/devices/wifi/oven-commands)).
+The goal of this final project is to create an integration for Home Assistant which leverages this SDK for operation.
+The majority of this code was written using Anthropic Claude ([https://claude.ai](https://claude.ai))

 ## Installation